gschmutz/kafka-workshop/11-using-ksql-simple/README.md

 			REPLICAS=3);
 ```

-The table is backed by the a topic called `customer`.
+The table is backed by the topic called `customer`.
 This topic is automatically created using the settings you provide.
 If it should be a compacted log topic (which could make sense), you have to create it manually first, before creating the table.

 Now let's add some data to the KSQL table: